Leadwerks/Documentation/asseteditor.md

 Since the resulting collider is made of convex hulls, the object will be physically reactive in the world.

+When you are done adjusting the collision shape, save the model as a Leadwerks .mdl file.
+Other model file formats do not support collider shapes.

 #### Mesh Reduction

 The model editor interface includes a tool for reducing mesh detail.
 To access this tool, select the **Tools > Mesh Reduction** menu item.
 When this tool is active, a wireframe overlay will be displayed on the model, for easy viewing of the mesh topology.